 I am an assistant professor (building science) in the School of Architecture and Interior Design at the University of Cincinnati.
 My research lies at the intersection of urban climate change, urban morphology and urban building energy use.
-I investigate how urban development contributes towards heat island effect which modifies outdoor and indoor thermal environments that influence building energy use, microenvironments as well as human health.
-This research aims to inform regenerative design in rapidly changing urban climatic conditions to develop ecologically sensitive healthy living conditions and advance smart cities initiative.
+I investigate how urban development contributes towards heat island (UHI) effect which modifies outdoor and indoor thermal environments in urban spaces.
+UHI affects building energy needs, microenvironments as well as human health, especially that of children and older population.
+My community-engaged research focuses on providing evidences to support resident-led changes to develop ecologically sensitive healthy living conditions and advance smart cities initiative.

 My industry experience includes successful completion of commercial projects over 6 million square feet funded by utility companies.
 By working in various interdisciplinary teams, I helped improve the building performance by integrating environmental technologies early in the design process and created evidences employing energy modeling and simulation approach.
 I also conducted field studies to assess the building performance after its completion for statewide energy efficiency programs in the Midwest region via energy audits.
 This team effort received “Exemplary Award” by the American Council for Energy-Efficient Economy.

 My works have been awarded nationally and internationally.
 I have received a prestigious India-US exchange scholarship to pursue my doctorate degree and my research work was awarded an honorary mention at the International Association of Urban Climate conference in Gottenberg, Sweden.
 My works in India received three national awards for the design and analysis of low income communities that focused on sustainability using self-help (design-build) approach.
 In addition, I was a member of the “Innovative Curtain Wall Design Competition” team that received honorable mention by the American Institute of Architects-New York while working at the Center for Architectural Science and Ecology in New York City.